PRIVATE PLACEMENT LIFE INSURANCE

 Often insurance-dedicated funds or other portfolios are implemented which are not directly available to the general public.

-The integrated wealth management solution incurs an establishment fee and an annual administration fee charged by the insurance company, and the asset management fee and banking charges of your designated asset manager and custodian bank fees.
+PPLI incurs an establishment fee and an annual administration fee charged by the insurance company, an asset management fee charged by the designated asset manager and custodian bank fees.

 IRA funds may be invested and a 1035 tax-free exchange from an existing US policy is possible.

-The policy needs to be reported to the IRS yearly by filing electronically a Financial Crimes Enforcement Network (FinCEN) Form 114, Report of Foreign Bank and Financial Accounts (FBAR).
+The policy needs to be reported to the IRS annually by filing electronically a Financial Crimes Enforcement Network (FinCEN) Form 114, Report of Foreign Bank and Financial Accounts (FBAR).